Bridge scoring: The score sheet

-The objective is to win by scoring the most total points in the rubber; the rubber is completed when one side has twice accumulated 100 or more contract points below the line.

 Only contract points are recorded below the line; all other points are recorded above the line.
 Any of the four players may be the recorder, his side being represented in the "We" column and the opponents in the "They" column.
 In the ensuing examples, South is the recorder (the 'We' on the score sheet).

 An example rubber

 The following table summarizes the results of a rubber consisting of six deals.

 The following panels illustrate the progression of the scoring on the score sheet.

 Deal 1: South bids 2NT making 3.
 Only the contract points (70) are scored below the line; the overtrick points (30) are scored above the line.